LONDON, February 18, 2015 /PRNewswire/ --

 Simon also revealed that they don't use phone interviews on the programme, all items are broadcast face-to-face from the studio so the team can chip in and add to the warmth and conversational nature of the programme.

 After Simon's talk there was a lively Q&A with the audience followed by drinks, nibbles and networking.

 The goal of Meet the Media is to enable communications professionals to hear from leading media organisations on how their respective companies work, providing insight into their specialist areas, giving advice on achieving coverage and informing them on effective targeting of journalists within their sector and how to build a mutually beneficial relationship.

-The next Meet the Media will be held in London, details to be announced soon.
+The next Meet the Media will be held in London in the spring, details to be announced soon.